Predictive analytics definition

 - Predictive analytics uses past and current events to forecast what might happen next

 - Prescriptive analytics makes recommendations on the best course of action in the future.
 Prescriptive analytics can be considered one of the most advanced forms of predictive analytics.

 As human beings, we’re hard-wired to find ways to predict future events.
 We take our past experiences, quickly assess how they’re similar to the current situation, and use that information to make an educated guess about what’s likely to happen next.
 In that sense, the human brain is already primed for predictive analytics, although it’s only relatively recently that predictive models and the data analysis tools to create them for business purposes have been developed.

-Until recently, that kind of data was in limited supply.
-However, with the emergence of Big Data, predictive analytics has become not only more accessible, but more powerful and advanced than ever before.
-We now have the capability to collect huge volumes of data, along with the processing power to analyze rapidly and easily.
+Until recently, that kind of data required for high quality predictive analytics was in limited supply.
+However, with the emergence of data mining, data analytics, and intelligent software suites, predictive analytics has become not only more accessible but more powerful than ever before.

 Making predictions from data involves constructing a mathematical model (AKA predictive model).
 This is a tool for finding out what you want to know based on historical data, the target outcome, and the known facts about the scenario.